-- PHASE 3 – SABC has hired Silver Ridge Construction to manage the project.
+- PHASE 3 – Silver Ridge Construction is managing the project.

 The year 2018 is SABC’s 75th birthday — our hope is that we can complete all phases and open the doors within this celebration year.
 Following are projections of where we see the campaign headed: